alsyundawy/Chromium-hardening/Docs/Edge (Chromium) download URLs.md

                "applied_policy":"EdgeUA"
 ```

-More info about the User-Agent switcher is avbl. [here](https://www.bleepingcomputer.com/news/microsoft/the-new-microsoft-edge-sometimes-impersonates-other-browsers/).
+More info about the User-Agent Switcher is avbl. [here](https://www.bleepingcomputer.com/news/microsoft/the-new-microsoft-edge-sometimes-impersonates-other-browsers/).